Veronika Kellndorfer to participate in lecture at Princeton University

 March 2, 2018

-Veronika Kellndorfer is featured in the exhibition Traces in Spaces at Bundeskunsthalle in Bonn, Germany.
+Veronika Kellndorfer is featured in the exhibition Trace in Spaces at Bundeskunsthalle in Bonn, Germany.
 Also featuring the work of Stef Heidhues, Cyrill Lachauer, Alexej Meschtschanow and Hans-Christian Schink, the exhibition explores the interplay between intimacy and distance through the artists creation of ambivalent experiential spaces in which the familiar becomes strange and the strange familiar.

 Veronika Kellndorfer in Chicago Architecture Biennial